approach0/docs/content/en/devops.md

     ```sh
     $ docker run approach0/a0 test-query.sh http://<IP-of-shard-1-searchd>:8921/search /tmp/test-query.json
     ```
-13. Create `relay` service to accept routed request from gateway and proxy them to search daemons (and also stats service APIs).
+13. Create `relay-blue` or `relay-green` service to accept routed request from gateway and proxy them to corresponding search service (and also stats service APIs).
-    One can test `relay` service by visiting `/search-relay/?q=hello`
+    One can test `relay-*` service by visiting `/search-relay/?q=hello`

 14. Finally, create `ui_search` service for search webpage UI.
 This service runs on `searchd` hosts, you may want to scale up it to match the number of hosts you have in order to handle similar amount of traffic `searchd` can handle.